Coronavirus Crimes: COVID-19 spread intentionally could land you behind bars or in a lawsuit in Florida

 Coronavirus in Florida: Quick recap

-COVID-19 is rapidly spreading in South Florida - while there are about 36 cases in Broward County right now, the county anticipates 800 more cases within the next two weeks.
-Shelves at most stores are emptied of food and toilet paper, a single can of spray Lysol is running for more than $115 on Amazon, concerts and holiday events are canceled, bars and restaurants closed and spring break in South Florida is “canceled” with the closing of Fort Lauderdale and Miami beaches.
+COVID-19 is rapidly spreading in South Florida - There have been about 24,000 confirmed cases in Broward County as of July 9.
+Shelves at most stores are STILL emptied of food and toilet paper, a single can of spray Lysol has running for more than $115 on Amazon, concerts and holiday events are canceled, bars and restaurants are semi-open and spring break in South Florida was “canceled” with the closing of Fort Lauderdale and Miami beaches.

 It’s important to be on high alert right now, and stay knowledgeable on how to prevent catching the virus and how to prevent the spread (scroll to the bottom for resources).

-As a criminal defense law firm - we pose another question (and a warning):
+As a Fort Lauderdale criminal defense law firm - we pose another question (and a warning):

 What are the Criminal and Legal Consequences for Intentionally Infecting Someone with Coronavirus / COVID-19?